 The two Talkback output types can be summarised as follows:

 The main Talkback Outputs (see above right) are used to feed remote speakers or headphones which may not have any other audio routed to it, such as a backstage cue speaker or another engineer's headphones.
 These can also be used to feed the console's Matrix for injecting talkback into Matrix outputs.

 Main Talkback Outputs are switched on and off using the OUT 1 and OUT 2 buttons in the Master Tile's Talkback area.
 These buttons are also available in the Talkback Channel's Input/Routing Detail View page (see below).

-You can send Talkback to individual foldbacks or other Aux outputs (see left).
-Talkback sends to Auxes are activated using the TB button in the Aux Channel's Fader/TB Quick Controls, as described further down this page.
+You can send Talkback to individual Aux buses (see left).
+Talkback sends to Auxes are activated using the TB IN button in the Aux Channel's Fader/TB Quick Controls, as described further down this page.

 Activating Talkback Inputs

 The two inputs to each Talkback channel are switched in and out from the channel's Detail dialogue:

 A page similar to that shown below will appear (press the Input/Routing button if a different dialogue page is shown):

 In addition, each input has a large Input IN button which switches the input in and out.
 (The buttons are lit blue when the input is in).
 These allow one or both TB inputs to feed the TB channel outputs.

 The XLR inputs under the console's arm rest are available for Talkback microphones; the left side is hard-wired to local input A15 (on the back of the console) and the right to local input A16.
 In the template showfiles, these inputs are routed to Input A of Talkback channels 1 and 2 respectively, and a signal generator is routed to Input B (but switched out of circuit by default).Note: You should avoid plugging sources into an XLR input on the back of the console if a source is also plugged into the arm rest input which is hard-wired to it, as this will result in degraded audio performance.